Backend API quick start

 SDK

-To detect risk and generate recommendations, DRS services rely on the analysis of telemetry data, which includes details about user interactions, journeys, and device information.
+To detect risk and generate recommendations, Fraud Prevention relies on the analysis of telemetry data, which includes details about user interactions, journeys, and device information.
 To transfer this data to Mosaic, you need to use Mosaic's client-side SDK.
 Upon initialization, the SDK automatically tracks telemetry data and streams it to Mosaic.

-You also need to initialize and configure the SDK by adding the HTML script tag below in all relevant pages.
-Upon initialization, the SDK generates a session token, which should be passed to your backend as it will later be used to link your backend calls to the browser session.
+Upon initialization, the SDK generates a session token, which should be passed to your backend as it will later be used to link your backend calls to the session.

 Copy